winglang/playground/apps/tour/src/tutorials/05-tutorial.md

 # Add a Bucket to store the latest message sent to our queue.

+To make things shorter we've inlined the inflight handler

 1. Paste this code in line 4.
 ```ts
 let b = new cloud.Bucket() as "Bucket: Last Message";